DestinE-Climate-DT/AQUA/docs/sphinx/source/container.rst

 Load container script
 ^^^^^^^^^^^^^^^^^^^^^

-AQUA provides scripts to use the AQUA container (updated to the last release) with Singularity on LUMI, Levante and MN5.
+AQUA provides a script to run the AQUA containers with Singularity on LUMI, Levante and MN5.
-These contain also bindings to the commonly used folders on the machine but they can be easily adapted to other platforms.
+These contain bindings to commonly used folders on each machine, and can also be adapted to other platforms.
-The scripts are located in the ``cli/aqua-container/load_AQUA_container.sh``, and it is centralized for all the three machines.
+The script is located in ``cli/aqua-container/load-aqua-container.sh``, centralized for supported machines.

+By default, the script loads the ``aqua-core`` container, but you can also choose to load the ``aqua-diagnostics`` container.
-The script can be called and will guide the user to load the container in an interactive way.
+The script can be called interactively or with command-line options (e.g. for batch jobs).
-Otherwise some options can be passed to the script to avoid the interactive mode, for example in a batch job.

 .. option:: machine

-   Mandatory argument, could be ``levante``, ``lumi`` or ``MN5``.
-This set env variables and bindings which are specifically required.
+   Mandatory argument: ``levante``, ``lumi``, or ``MN5``.
+Sets environment variables and directory bindings specific to that machine.

+.. option:: -d, --diagnostics

+   Load the ``aqua-diagnostics`` container instead of the default ``aqua-core`` container.

+.. option:: -l, --list

+   List available container versions on the specified machine for the selected container type (``aqua-core`` by default, or ``aqua-diagnostics`` if combined with ``-d``).

 .. option:: -n, --native

-   Load the container with the local version of AQUA found in the ``$AQUA`` environment variable (which must be defined).
+   Load the container in native mode, reading from the local installation specified by the ``$AQUA`` environment variable (which must be defined).
-   Please also notice that to be fully able to exploit the local installation of AQUA you will need to run `pip install -e $AQUA` once you are in the container.
-Use this option with caution since it is not how the container is meant to work.
+   Please note that to fully exploit the local installation of AQUA you will need to run ``pip install -e $AQUA`` once inside the container.
+Use this option with caution since it overrides the preinstalled container code.

 .. option:: -v, --version <version>

-   Load a specific version of the AQUA container.
-The default is the "latest" version available on the machine
+   Load a specific version of the container.
+The default is the ``latest`` version available on the machine.

-.. option:: -c, --command <script>
+.. option:: -c, --command <command>

-   Execute a command in the container after loading it.
+   Execute a shell command in the container after loading it.

-.. option:: -s, --script <command>
+.. option:: -s, --script <script>

-   Execute an executable script (e.g. python or bash) after loading it.
+   Execute an executable script (e.g. python or bash) inside the container after loading it.

 .. option:: -h, --help